Reduced-order modelling of parametrized unsteady Navier-Stokes equations and application to flow around cylinders with periodic changing boundary conditions: Mathematical model

-Substituting the coefficient $\boldsymbol c^{t_{j}}= \left[ \right]$ at each time $t_{j}$ and the function value $f_{i}(\boldsymbol c^{t_{j}})= c_{i}^{t_{j+1}}$ (j=1,2,...,m) into Eq.
-(19) to calculate the weight $\omega_{ij}$ of each RBF.
+Substituting the coefficient $\boldsymbol c^{t_{j}}= \left[ \right]$ at each time $t_{j}$ and the function value $f_{i}(\boldsymbol c^{t_{j}})= c_{i}^{t_{j+1}}$ (j=1,2,...,m) into Eq. \eqref{eq:19} to calculate the weight $\omega_{ij}$ of each RBF.
 Then we can estimate the POD coefficients of the current time step by that of the last time step using the RBF interpolation and obtain the solution of velocity and pressure by a linear combination of POD modes.
+Upon the completion of the training, the RBF model can promptly predict the reduced coefficients of flow filed at the next moment when the reduced coefficients at any given moment is input.
+Therefore, we can obtain the reduced-order coefficient of the flow field at each subsequent moment step by step subsequently, as long as we obtain the reduced-order coefficients of the initial flow field: $c_{t=1} \stackrel{f}{\longrightarrow}c_{t=2},c_{t=2} \stackrel{f}{\longrightarrow}c_{t=3},\cdots,c_{t=m} \stackrel{f}{\longrightarrow}c_{t=m+1},\cdots$, as is shown in Fig. \ref{fig:RBFinTime}.